utk-cs340-spring23/code-dojo/sprint2/azhang13.md

 - Integrate front-end and back-end https://github.com/utk-cs340-spring23/code-dojo/issues/26

 ### What problems you encountered
 Implementing a fully-synchronous timer was much harder than anticipated.
-In addition, of the pre-existing code had to be refactored in order to support the addition of timed questions.
+In addition, much of the pre-existing code had to be refactored in order to support the addition of timed questions.
 For example, we had to wrap questions in a class that contained time info, and defer grading from the moment the user submits to when the host closes the question.
+This consumed much of my development time, so I did not get to implement the other planned features.

 ### Issues you worked on
 - Migrate Server Code to TypeScript https://github.com/utk-cs340-spring23/code-dojo/issues/28